hna778/SQL-Porfoio/Layoffs/README.md

 ### Recommendation
-- Track AI and hardware hiring trends as automation and chip demand continue to reshape tech roles.
+- AI and hardware hiring trend should be closely observed as automation and chip demand will continue to reshape tech role,
-- Encourage workforce reskilling in AI, data, and cloud fields to reduce layoff vulnerability.
+- Upskilled in AI, data and cloud fields will help to mitigate the layoff vulnerability.
-- Diversify office hubs beyond SF Bay Area and Seattle to limit regional exposure.
-- Build early-warning indicators for layoff surges in consumer and hardware sectors.
-- Post-2025 scenarios should consider that rapid AI expansion may continue to suppress traditional tech hiring through automation, while lower interest rates could stimulate renewed investment and rehiring as technology spending rebounds.
+- Post-2025 scenarios should consider that rapid AI expansion may continue to suppress traditional tech hiring through automation, while lower interest rates could stimulate renewed investment and rehiring as technology spending rebounds..

 ### Clarifying Questions, Assumptions, and Caveats
-- Data includes reported layoffs only; private or undisclosed cases may be excluded.
+- There might be missing data from private sectors or undisclosed cases.
-- City totals may overlap across metro areas (e.g., SF Bay Area vs. San Jose).
+- The dataset include both SF Bay Area which usually includes San Jose.
-- Some firms span multiple industries; classification reflects their primary segment.
+- Some companies have multiple industries, the dataset could include their primary segment.
-- External factors like inflation, interest rates, and supply chain shifts influence layoffs but aren’t modeled.
-- Findings are descriptive, not predictive — they reflect historical trends, not future forecasts.
+- The tech layoffs does not influenced only by the AI booming but other factors such as interest rates, supply chain, inflation.

 #